A Theory of Atomic Beamforming

-As the probe laser passes through the vapor cell, its output power is determined by the quantum state $\bar{\rho}_{12}$.
-Denote the power of the probe laser at the input of the vapor cell as $P_{\rm in}$.
-In accordance with the Bouguer-Beer-Lambert law, the transmissive probe-laser power is expressed as
+Let $P_{\rm in}$ denote the probe-laser power at the input of the vapor cell.
+According to the Bouguer-Beer-Lambert law, the transmitted probe-laser power at the output of vapor cell is determined by the accumulated absorption along the cell

-The amplitude attenuation coefficient, $\chi(\Omega(t,z))$, characterizes the susceptibility of the vapor cell to the probe laser at position $z$ and time $t$.
-It is related to the Doppler-averaged quantum state as follows~\cite{RydNP_Jing2020}:
+The power-attenuation coefficient, $\chi(\Omega(t,z))$, characterizes the susceptibility of the vapor cell to the probe laser at position $z$ and time $t$.
+This coefficient is determined by the Doppler-averaged quantum coherence by~\cite{RydNP_Jing2020}